bang-olufsen/bang_olufsen-hacs/README.md

     overlay_tts_language: da-dk
 ```

-_NOTE_: To easily obtain the media_content_id for a Deezer/Tidal track or B&O Radio station, you can enable the 'Media id' sensor in Home Assistant (disabled by default).
-Once enabled, start playing the content you wish to activate in an action call - the Media id sensor will then provide the value to be used in the media_content_id field.
+_NOTE_: To easily obtain the media_content_id for a Deezer/Tidal track or B&O Radio station, you can start playing the content you wish to activate in an action call - the `media_id` attribute available on the `media_player` entity will provide the value to be used in the media_content_id field.

 ### Custom actions